-Coast Survey is now reinvestigating the feasibility of converting all depth values into meters on both ENC and raster charts.
+Coast Survey is reinvestigating the feasibility of converting all depth values into meters on its raster charts.
 This will be a considerable effort, but much less onerous than it was 25 years ago.
-Now, all chart data is in digital format and new, more efficient computer tools are available.
-Having all chart formats use the same international units for depth will make chart production more efficient and use of NOAA charts less confusing for U.S. and foreign mariners transiting in and out of U.S. waters.
-Customers are reminded that they will still be able to choose to convert values to feet and fathoms in their navigation systems.
+Now, all chart data is in digital format and more efficient computer tools are available.
+Having all chart formats use the same international units for depths will make chart production more efficient and use of NOAA charts less confusing for U.S. and foreign mariners transiting in and out of U.S. waters.
+The decision to convert to meters is still under consideration; therefore, there is no timetable for when raster charts might be converted.
+Coast Survey is also starting to prototype a chart product-on-demand service in which a user may select feet and fathoms, or meters for the display of depths before the chart is rendered and printed.